ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==

+= 1.7.61 (01 Sept 2023) =
+* Bug Fixed  : QR code activation issue #827
+* Bug Fixed  : Add logo in WordPress Menu for PWAforWP #803
+* Bug Fixed  : PWA dashboard Enable / Disable option not working properly #820
+* Bug Fixed  : Login header are visible after logout #826
+* Bug Fixed  : Offline form issue with Formidable form #825
+* Feature Added  : Option to upload multiple images in APP Screenshots section #807
+* Feature Added  : Install Link for PWA for WP #735
+* Feature Added  : Add a feature by which Search bar should work offline #815
+* Feature Added  : Add a feature to force disable the pull to refresh on an Android device #814

 = 1.7.60 (26 May 2023) =
 * Bug Fixed  : Navigation Bar saving button is not working properly. #811